Roland29/aws-certification/saa-c03/networking/README.md

 ---
 ## VPC Peering
-- Privately connect 2 vpc's (even from cross account)
+- Privately connect 2 VPC (even from cross account)
 - Make them behave as if they were in same network
 - CIDR must not overlap!